anasik/anasik.github.io/_posts/my-wikipedia-article-wont-get-published-but-thats-okay.md

 > [...]I am very flattered -- and that was a nice, accurate if not glowing review [...]
 I'm happy to hop on a call if you want any more info or an interview[...]

 That's right.
 I reviewed a movie and the director of the movie read my review.
-I took him up on his offer for that interview and told him we'll schedule a call soon.
-I was very excited for this and didn't wanna rush it too much.
-Just above a week later, I emailed him again, requesting his availability.
-In response, he setup a call for the next day: Feb 25th, which gave me almost 24 hours to prepare.
+I took him up on his interview offer.
 I watched his first movie, The Box and took notes while watching so I could ask him questions about it later.
 Then I noted down some questions I wanted to ask him about The Painted and also some about himself.
 Then I excitedly waited for that call which turned out to be an absolute pleasure, of course.
 Sasha Sibley was a delight and one of the nicest and most humble people I have ever met.
 We talked a lot, about his background, inspiration, work, and even budgets.
 That information, however, deserves a post of its own that I will post shortly.
 For now, all I can say is: I'm glad I spent all that time writing that Wikipedia article.